Los Angeles Salsa: Stadiums

 The Salsa played most of their home matches at Titan Stadium, a 10,000-seat stadium in the Orange County suburb of Fullerton.
-It was used primarily by Cal State Fullerton's football and soccer teams, but was able to accommodate a regulation sized pitch for professional soccer.
-The team signed a three-year lease with Cal State Fullerton for use of the stadium.
-The Salsa also played some of its 1994 exhibition matches at Weingart Stadium on the campus of East Los Angeles College in Monterey Park, which had 22,355 seats.
+It was used primarily by Cal State Fullerton's soccer teams and was able to accommodate a regulation sized pitch for professional soccer.
+The Salsa signed a three-year lease with Cal State Fullerton for use of the stadium.
+The team also played some of its 1994 exhibition matches at Weingart Stadium on the campus of East Los Angeles College in Monterey Park, which had 22,355 seats.